armory/documentation/_spinnaker_install_admin_guides/install-on-eks.md

 NAMESPACE=spinnaker
 ```

-Create a Kubernetes Ingress manifest to expose spin-deck and spin-gate
+Create a Kubernetes Ingress manifest to expose spin-deck and spin-gate (change your hosts and namespace accordingly):

 ```bash
 tee spin-ingress.yaml <<-'EOF'